 A: When the OAuth session is deactivated in JumpCloud, all users in Office 365 will remain ‘active’ and functioning.
 This is by design.
 Within JumpCloud, all User accounts will remain active as well when de-authorization with Office 365 occurs.
 Note that when de-authorization occurs, all selected members bound to Office 365 are un-selected.
 When and if the products are-reactivated, the admin will need to re-bind the users in the Office 365 Directory to re-establish the connection and ownership-control of the accounts in Office 365.

-A: At this time, use of the Active Directory Bridge can not be used when either Google Apps or Office 365 User Provisioning are enabled.
-A pre-existing AD Bridge Agent can be de-activated in order to integrate with Google Apps or Office 365.
-The same applies in reverse.
-This article explains more.
+A: While this was previously not a supported configuration, use of the Active Directory Bridge can now indeed be used when either Google Apps or Office 365 User Provisioning are enabled.

 A: At this time, only one Office 365 account can be integrated with JumpCloud.